-Behind every great artist, there’s a team that works day in and day out to make sure everything runs afloat.
-We see it all in the time in key figures in hip-hop such as Harvey Pierre (president of Bad Boy Records), Paul Rosenberg (Eminem’s manager), and Ibrahim Hamad (J Cole’s manager and president of Dreamville).
+Behind every great artist, there’s a team that works day in and day out to make sure everything runs smoothly.
+We see it all in the time in key figures in hip-hop such as Harvey Pierre (president of Bad Boy Records), Paul Rosenberg (Eminem’s manager), and Ibrahim Hamad (J. Cole’s manager and president of Dreamville Records).
 These guys play the background, but they’re the brains behind the brand.
 Meet the team behind one of hip-hop’s biggest artists, Miami’s own Zoey Dollaz: Dizzy (manager), Kisha Scott (publicity), and Zoey Dollaz (artist).

 Dizzy, did you have any formal experience with management prior to your partnership with Zoey Dollaz?